Transportation in North Carolina: Rail

 The state subsidizes both the Piedmont and Carolinian intercity rail between Raleigh and Charlotte and serving the Research Triangle.
 Amtrak has announced a third subsidized train that will run between Raleigh and Charlotte.
 This train will run midday to complement the Piedmont and Carolinian and include stops in Greensboro, Burlington, and High Point.
 There is also the Crescent which runs from New York to Atlanta during the early morning before dawn.

 The planned Southeast High Speed Rail Corridor includes service along the old Seaboard Air Line Railroad mainline, which is now CSX's underutilized "S" line, north of Raleigh, and the North Carolina Railroad lines south of Raleigh currently used by the Carolinian and Piedmont services.
 In 2022, the USDOT granted North Carolina $58 million to start the Raleigh-Richmond segment of this corridor.
+The S-Line has also received a “$1.09 billion FRA Federal-State Partnership for Intercity Passenger Rail (FSP) grant” which “is the largest grant NCDOT has received to date and the third largest grant awarded in the country under the FSP grant program in 2023” according to NCDOT project outline.
+The outline also highlights the potential for the S-Line to provide a top speed of 110 miles-per-hour for passenger rail and to expand coverage of undeserved and isolated areas void of reliable and efficient public transportation interconnections.
+On July 1, 2024, Governor Roy Cooper and Transportation Secretary Pete Buttigieg broke ground on the S-Line project marking the beginning of widespread infrastructure investments across the state aimed at improving pedestrian safety and transportation efficiency.

 The State has also explored several other rail options, which would include GoTriangle Commuter service from Raleigh to Durham, and potentially Fayetteville.
 Some of the proposed routes are: